Anon-Planet/thgtoa/docs/guide/index.md

 Be aware again that this might not be enough against a motivated global adversary[^74] with wide access to global mass surveillance.
 Such an adversary might have access to logs no matter where you are and could use those to de-anonymize you.
 Usually, these attacks are part of what is called a Sybil Attack[^75]. **These adversaries are out of the scope of this guide.**

-Be also aware that all the other methods described in this guide such as Behavioral analysis can also be used to deanonymize Tor users indirectly (see further [Your Digital Fingerprint, Footprint, and Online Behavior][Your Digital Fingerprint, Footprint, and Online Behavior:]).
+Be also aware that all the other methods described in this guide such as Behavioral analysis can also be used to deanonymize Tor users indirectly (see further [Your Digital Footprint](#your-digital-footprint).

 I also strongly recommend reading this very good, complete, and thorough (and more detailed) guide on most known Attack Vectors on Tor: <https://github.com/Attacks-on-Tor/Attacks-on-Tor> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/Attacks-on-Tor/Attacks-on-Tor)</sup> as well as this recent research publication <https://www.researchgate.net/publication/323627387_Shedding_Light_on_the_Dark_Corners_of_the_Internet_A_Survey_of_Tor_Research> <sup>[[Archive.org]](https://web.archive.org/web/https://www.researchgate.net/publication/323627387_Shedding_Light_on_the_Dark_Corners_of_the_Internet_A_Survey_of_Tor_Research)</sup>